NEW YORK, April 4 More U.S. companies,

 The companies who said since Friday that their customers'

 names or email addresses were exposed in the Epsilon data

 JPMorgan Chase & Co (JPM.N), the second-largest U.S. bank

 Capital One Financial Corp (COF.N), a bank and credit card

 Kroger Co (KR.N), the biggest U.S. supermarket operator

 Walgreen Co WAG.N, the largest U.S. drugstore

-Best Buy Co (BBY.N), the largest U.S. consumer electronics chain
+Best Buy Co (BBY.N), the largest U.S. consumer electronics

 TiVo Inc (TIVO.O), a maker of digital video recorders

 HSN Inc (HSNI.O), a teleshopping company